Levi Weaver: Personal history

 In 2008, Weaver toured the U.S. extensively, and also began work on his second full-length studio album.
 In 2009, he took down his website and shared his demos exclusively through the forum (which remained online).
 At the end of that summer, Weaver began working with Mitch Dane to record the songs that would make up the album, and continued to tour between studio sessions.
-The last tour of 2009 was with Norwegian songstress Kate Havnevik, after which he settled back into the studio with new producer Aaron Dethrage to finish the album which would eventually be titled "The Letters of Dr. Kurt Gödel".
+The last tour of 2009 was with Norwegian singer Kate Havnevik, after which he settled back into the studio with new producer Aaron Dethrage to finish the album which would eventually be titled "The Letters of Dr. Kurt Gödel".
 In March 2011, after two years of work, this album was released on Weaver's Bandcamp page.

 Levi's tours of the United States typically involved him traveling solo.
 However, he announced through his website that a tour in 2013 and 2014 was going to be with his family, who had recently sold many of their possessions, ended their apartment lease, and moved into a recreational vehicle for the duration of the tour.

 There are times where Levi has been accompanied by other musicians during his performances.
 He has performed in several states with the duo Jenny & Tyler, and is described by their website as contributing to a recent album, "For Freedom".

+Since 2018 he has been a baseball writer for The Athletic.

 "Independent Spirit"

 Levi has often stated that he prefers the ideals of Independent Music, and has frequently made known his relative disdain for the current state of the Music Industry.
 In May 2008, using clips he shot whilst on tour, he released a video to YouTube titled "What This Looks Like...".
 In it, Weaver is quoted as saying "I don't really feel like I'm part of this dying old machine they call 'The Industry'.
 Everyone I know that loves music doesn't even listen to the radio anymore, so how is that even a music industry?...
 That old dinosaur of A&R agents and slick dealings and development deals; they took the name 'music industry' back when it applied, but now that it no longer does, they're not going to give it back... we have to come up with a new name for what it even means to make music anymore..."

-In summer 2008, Levi posted an Open Letter to the RIAA in his blog.
+In summer 2008, Levi posted an open letter to the RIAA in his blog.
 This incendiary letter spoke angrily of the possibility that Pandora.com would soon be shutting down due to measures taken by the RIAA and SoundExchange.